Geographical distribution of French speakers: Syria

-Syria, as well as Lebanon were French League of Nations Mandates following World War I, which put French language as one of the main official language in Syria.
+Syria, as well as Lebanon, was a French League of Nations mandate following World War I, which put French as one of the main official languages in Syria.
 Following independence, French was demoted as the official language of Syria, but it remained taught alongside English in schools as the second foreign language.
-French remains widely spoken among intellectuals and members of the upper class in Syria and most educated Syrians are trilingual, speaking Arabic, English and French.
+Just 10,000 French speakers remain in Syria today.

-French is mostly popular in the cities of Damascus and Aleppo where the Lycée Français Charles de Gaulle and l’École Française, Syria's only two French schools, are located respectively.
-In 2016, a new French school opened in Tartous increasing the total number to three.
+French is mostly popular in the cities of Damascus and Aleppo, where the Lycée Français Charles de Gaulle and l’École Française, Syria's only two French schools, are located respectively.
+In 2016, a new French school opened in Tartous, increasing the total number to three.

 Vietnam

+French was the official language of Vietnam under French colonial rule from the mid-19th to mid-20th century.
+After the partition of Vietnam in 1954, French fell into disuse in North Vietnam, and maintained a high status in South Vietnam.
+Since the fall of Saigon in 1975, French has declined in modern Vietnam: in 2018, slightly under 1% of the population was fluent in French.

 About 0.7% of the population of Vietnam can speak French as of 2014.

+Official figures in 2019 estimate that about 675,000 Vietnamese are fluent in French, many of whom are older individuals educated during the colonial era.
+Its usage in everyday life has greatly declined since 1975, however, with the number of people using French on a regular basis being between 5,000 and 6,000.

+Vietnam is the largest Francophone country in Asia and is a member of the Organisation internationale de la Francophonie (OIF).
+Since the 1990s, the Vietnamese government, in cooperation with the French government, has promoted French-language education in the country's schooling system, acknowledging the cultural and historic value of the French language.
+The language also continues to be used as a prestige language in certain professional sectors.
+Many areas of the Vietnamese language also have French influences, and the food of Vietnam was inspired off of the French, such as banh mi.

+However, French has seen serious decline as a middling foreign language along the lines of German, Russian, or Spanish in the country.
+Most Vietnamese that were educated in France moved to France, Canada, or the United States during the Vietnam Wars, with not many left.
+The younger generations tend to favor English because of international business.

 Europe

 Spoken by 12% of the EU population, French is the second most widely spoken mother tongue in the European Union, after German; it is also the third most widely known language of the Union, after English and German (33% of the EU population report to know how to speak English, whilst 22% of Europeans understand German and 20% French).